Android-9/Android-9/README.md

 - ⚡ Fun fact: ...
 -->

-I'm studying a Masters of IT, aspiring to be a cybersecurity professional.
+I am studying a Masters of IT, aspiring to delve into the cybersecurity industry.

 Currently working on building a game search plugin using the IGDB API for the note-taking application Obsidian.